Puquios/bookclub-containers/README.md

 * http://idreambooks.com/api
 * http://www.alchemyapi.com

+Bluemix Containers have gone live!
+Before you start with this example you need to setup a namespace.
+The namespace is set for each organization and will be used for your image repositories names in your organizations private Container Registry.
+To setup a namespace, simply login to [https://bluemix.net](Bluemix), and click ![Start Containers][start-containers.jpg].
+If you have not setup a namespace you will be asked to.
+Even if you were a beta participant you will need to create a new namespace.

 Click this (clones project, creates DevOps Services Project, generates multi-stage pipeline, deploys application to IBM Bluemix):

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/Puquios/bookclub-containers.git)